-I wanted my apples cooked to a certain consistency.
-I particularly didn’t want them to turn out super mushy.
+I like my apples cooked to a certain consistency.
 I wanted them to hold up to stirring and microwaving and not fall apart inside my oatmeal.

-So, that’s what I did.
+That’s why I prefer to do a few extra minutes of work and saute them before pressure cooking the oatmeal.
 It’s still one pot for cooking, and just a little bowl to hold the apples while the oatmeal cooks.
 Not too bad, I promise.
-BTW, I used this amazing OXO apple cutter tool for quickly cutting the apples.
-It’s basically life-changing if you’re an apple lover.

 Enjoy this perfect oatmeal, just as I’ve done for the past week and possibly more by the time you’re reading this ❤️

 In the refrigerator, store oats in a sealed container for up to 5 days.

 In the freezer, store oats in individual portions (I like to use 1-Cup Souper Cubes Trays for this) in a sealed container for up to 3 months.

 Add a couple tablespoons of water or milk of choice to a bowl with leftover oatmeal.
 Microwave on High in 30 second intervals and stir to loosen up the oatmeal.

 You can also reheat on the stovetop with additional liquid until hot, or use a HotLogic Mini Oven.

 Instant Pot Cinnamon Apple Steel Cut Oats is a one-pot, hands-off method you need to take your steel cut oats up a notch!
 Lightly sweetened with perfectly sautéed honeycrisp apples and excellent to make ahead and eat for breakfast throughout the week.